stoplightio/docs/articles/enterprise/components/gitlab-overview.md

 sudo -u git -H bundle exec rake gitlab:check RAILS_ENV=production
 ```

-### Gitlab UI
+### GitLab UI

-If the environment check is successful, then you are ready to load up the Gitlab UI.
-In a web browser, visit the host and port that you are running Gitlab's HTTP port on.
+If the environment check is successful, then you are ready to load up the GitLab UI.
+In a web browser, visit the host and port that you are running GitLab's HTTP port on.

-For example, if you are running Gitlab on host `gitlab.example.com` on port `8080`, you can visit the following URL in a web browser to see the Gitlab UI:
+For example, if you are running GitLab on host `gitlab.example.com` on port `8080`, you can visit the following URL in a web browser to see the GitLab UI:

 [http://gitlab.example.com:8080/](http://gitlab.example.com:8080/)

-If the installation was successful, you will be greeted by a Gitlab-branded login screen similar to what is displayed on their [hosted login screen](https://gitlab.com/users/sign_in).
+If the installation was successful, you will be greeted by a GitLab-branded login screen similar to what is displayed on their [hosted login screen](https://gitlab.com/users/sign_in).

-> If you have enabled SSL, be sure to use `https://` when typing the Gitlab URL.
+> If you have enabled SSL, make sure to use `https://` when typing the GitLab URL.

 ## FAQ

 #### Can I use the embedded Redis or PostgreSQL for other services?